codehasan/dex2c/README.md

    pip3 install -r requirements.txt
    ```
 2. Install JRE/JDK from <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html">oracle</a> if you don't have it installed.
 Search in Google, how to install JDK in Windows if you need more guidance on this topic.
 The recommended JDK version is 11.
+3. Make sure you've `zipalign` installed.
+You'll get it in Android SDK build-tools from <a href="https://developer.android.com/studio/releases/build-tools">here</a>.
+Add it to your system path.

 ### Termux